AstralProtocol/astralprotocol/docs/docs/verifiable-geocomputation/introduction.md

 # Spatial.sol

-Enabling Onchain Geospatial Computation on the EVM
+Enabling Onchain Geospatial Computation in the EVM

 ## Overview